rukumagai/GSP-Traffic-Dataset/README.md

-## Download
+## Installation

-Access is possible by using a Git client to clone the repository at
+Access is possible to clone the git repository at
 ```
 git clone https://github.com/kumagai-r-ou/traffic-dataset-using-sumo
 ```